gvwilson/sensibleadventures/nardica/nardica.md

 The drone jinked sideways to dodge a thrown scrap of bamboo.
 Something clanged off a Marine's exoskeleton.
 Someone shouted,
+"Show us yer warrant 'r show us your backside!"
+Other voices took up the cry.
 "Show us yer warrant!"
-Other voices took up the cry.
-"Show us yer warrant 'r show us your backside!"

 *Great,* Iffy thought, *Another affin' dock fight.*
-She pulled aside the carpet she had been hiding behind and hurried toward Aunt Naggie just in time to hear the salesman say, "Please, you must get out of here."
+She pulled aside the carpet she had been hiding behind and hurried toward Aunt Naggie just in time to hear the ecologist say, "Please, you should go."

-Aunt Naggie shook her head.
-"I ain't leavin' you."
-Then she caught sight of her foster daughter.
+Whatever Aunt Naggie might have replied was cut off by the sight of her foster daughter.
 "Iffy?"
-she gaped.
+she gasped.

-The salesman's face fell.
-"Kwan's Fifth?
-What are you doing here?"
+"What're you doin' here?"

-He turned to Aunt Naggie.
-"She mustn't be here!"
+"Came lookin' for you,"
+Iffy said breathlessly.
+She nodded at the ecologist.
+"H'lo.
+I'm---"

+"---Fifth of Ang Kwan,"
+he finished,
+bowing slightly.
+"It's a pleasure to meet you.
+Nagatha has told me a great about you."

+"Hasn't told me anything about *you*,"
+Iffy said,
+immediately regretting it.

+But the ecologist simply smiled.
+"That's probably for the best."

-"She ain't supposed t' be!"
+"But Iffy, you ain't supposed t' be here!"
 Aunt Naggie said helplessly.
-"Iffy---I thought you were down along th' docks?"
+"I thought you were down along th' docks?"

 "I was," Iffy said defensively.
 "What's goin' on?"

-"What's going on is that you two are *leaving*," the salesman said firmly, turning Iffy and Aunt Naggie around and pushing them toward the exit.
+--HERE--

 Aunt Naggie dug in her heels.
 "No."
-She turned back to the salesman.
+She took hold of the ecologist's hand.
-"If it ain't safe for us to stay, it ain't safe for you neither."
+"It ain't safe for you here no more."

-The look on Aunt Naggie's face stopped whatever the salesman had been about to say.
 "*Im awa pfa ta,*"
-he muttered under his breath,
+he muttered under his breath.
+"Fine."
-shrugging off his suit jacket
-and pulling a video carpet over his shoulders like a poncho.
+He shrugged off his suit jacket and pulled a video carpet over his shoulders like a poncho.
 The image flickered and reformed to show a bright orange parka festooned with wartime service badges.
-A knit cap from a nearby box pulled down low over his head sparkled briefly before displaying a full head of curly red hair.
+A knit cap from a nearby box pulled down low over his head sparkled briefly before displaying a full head of curly black hair.
 It wouldn't fool a human being, not for an instant, but the drones overhead weren't allowed to be any smarter than seagulls.

 The drones...
 "Wait!"
-Iffy knelt and pulled the box of strange drones out of her pocket.
+Iffy pulled the box that Honesty's First had given her out of her pocket.
 "C'mon c'mon c'mon," she muttered.
 "Please, just this once."
 She had never been able to control her flashes of intuition.